 Once you have traveled once, you will constantly have the need to see more and you will never be fulfilled.
 You will always be daydreaming about traveling once you are back home and constantly trying to plan your next vacation.

-5. What Your Family And Friends Think About You Back Home
+5. How Your Family & Friends Will Think About You

 Your friends and family will be jealous of your lifestyle and they might not even understand it.
 Of course, they will be happy every time you come home, but they know you will be leaving soon.